 A Master of Nursing Education prepares nurses for senior roles in nurse education and training, continuing education, and staff development in healthcare.
 The program expands your knowledge in the art of teaching and promoting learning.
 You gain instruction skills to help guide and train nurses and other health services professionals.

 A Master of Nursing (Management) course is ideal for experienced nurses who are interested in managing and leading in healthcare.
 Some of the roles a graduate would be well positioned to do include manager of a nurse unit, nursing coordinator, health services manager, or health facilities manager.
-The specialisation is available as a major in online nursing postgraduate programs.

 Masters in Nursing courses are often specialised, so what you will study is course dependent.
 However, most postgraduate programs cover general topics such as clinical governance, management and leadership, persuasive communication, and research methods.